Breast reduction should only be considered after taking medical advice from a qualified cosmetic, plastic or breast surgeon.

 You can find out if a doctor is on the specialist register by using the GMC website to check whether a doctor or surgeon is registered.
 The website gives details of the surgeon's primary speciality, but it doesn't provide information about any other specialist qualifications that they may hold.

 Before choosing a surgeon, find out about their experience of doing breast reductions and make sure you meet them before committing to surgery.

-It is important to discuss the results you expect from surgery with your surgeon.
-Sometimes, a very radical reduction will alter the shape and look of the breasts.
-There will be scarring and sometimes also a loss of nipple function and sensitivity.
+It is important to discuss your expectations with your surgeon.
+Sometimes a very radical reduction will alter the shape and look of the breasts.
+There will be scarring and sometimes also lost or altered nipple sensation.